flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 There are several carbon calculators available today.
 Some programs are designed to calculate a specific result for each destination, depending on various factors such as distance traveled, number of passengers, type of aircraft used, and so on.
 While there are other programs based on "Carbon Zoning", where the planet is divided into several zones and where travellers can donate a specific amount approximated on the mount of CO2 released by an average flight to any of these zones.

-There are those who strongly advise that the best approach is to offset your carbon yourself, because the best strategy they say is to reduce the consumption of energy and the release of harmful gases.
-Simply use one of the available calculators (see links at the bottom of this page) to calculate your CO2 used, and then take measures at home and at work to reduce your consumption of energy to cover the amount produced.
+There are those who strongly advise that the best approach is to offset your carbon yourself because the best strategy they say is to reduce the consumption of energy and the release of harmful gases.
+Simply use one of the available calculators to calculate your CO2 used, and then take measures at home and at work to reduce your consumption of energy to cover the amount produced.
 There is no reason why not continue reducing for life.
-If however, you feel the need to pay the whole amount in one go, then you are advised to research the project to fund before you part with any money, because most likely that money is just an excuse to produce more CO2.